GCSkater/ERmapfix/README.md

 Everything should be still functional inside the map.

-Tested using Edge (Chromium).
+Tested using Tampermonkey on Edge (Chromium).
 Should work well for PC browsers.
 Untested on Mobile.

 Installation: